atomone-hub/genesis/README.md

 function as a partyhub in relation to Gaia.

 #### Role as Minimal IBC/ICS Hub
+While AtomOne aims to steer Gaia toward safe decisions, it cannot by itself determine the decisions made by the Cosmos Hub.
+Yet Cosmos needs minimal IBC/ICS hubs.
+Ergo, AtomOne must not only guide Gaia, but it must also run the desired alternative minimal IBC/ICS hub in addition to Gaia.

 AtomOne re-commits to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token.
 We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue